-If you are struggling to get that first set on the property ladder, Shared Ownership could be the solution for you.
+If you are struggling to get that first step on the property ladder, Shared Ownership could be the solution for you.
 Selena from our Sales Team is here to tell you everything you need to know about Shared Ownership.

 What is Shared Ownership?

 Shared Ownership is a part-buy, part-rent Government-backed affordable home ownership scheme that makes it easier for you to take the first step onto the property ladder.